Long guard: Muay Thai

 The Long Guards are also used in Muay Thai in many of the same ways they are used in boxing.
 The Mummy Guard, usually just called the long guard in Muay Thai, is used to protect against strikes, control distance, and set up counterattacks.
 The extended lead arm helps block strikes while the rear hand guards against body shots.

 It is useful against aggressive opponents, allowing fighters to create space to fight in kicking range allowing them to use teeps and deflect punches.
 It is often combined with footwork like the reverse shuffle to maintain distance and avoid attacks.
 It can also be used to initiate a clinch to use elbows and knee strikes.
-By trapping an opponent’s arms or pulling them down, fighters can open opportunities for hooks, uppercuts, and sweeps.
+By trapping an opponent's arms or pulling them down, fighters can open opportunities for hooks, uppercuts, and sweeps.

 The Classic Long Guard is also used to create distance to fight in kicking range or initiate the clinch.
 It useful against hooks, but is less effective against straight punches and uppercuts.

 The Dracula Guard protects against elbows and uppercuts.
-It’s useful against aggressive opponents and helps defend against punches and elbows.
+It is useful against aggressive opponents and helps defend against punches and elbows.
 It allows fighters to counterattack, such as with rear knee strikes or leg sweeps, while maintaining defense.
 However, it leaves openings for kicks to the body and legs, so fighters must adapt by checking or evading.